Special offer

 An enclosure notation lets the reader know other documents are enclosed or attached within the letter or email in question.
 A business letter with enclosures usually has the enclosure notation as both a practical backup and a formality.

-The importance of an enclosure notation
+Importance of an enclosure notation

-Lets the reader know to look out for extra paperwork
+Asks the reader to consider extra paperwork

 Where is an enclosure notation located?